rptcloud/azure_terraform/for_each.md

 ## Task 7: Update the server variables to determine which instance will be destroyed.

-Update the `servers` local variable to remove the `server-iis` instance by removing the following block:
+Update the `servers` local variable to remove the `server-ubuntu-16` instance by removing the following block:

 ```hcl
     server-ubuntu-16 = {